IlluminatePossibilities/TheGlobalVariables/README.md

 ### AZ - Availability Zone

-A cloud providers data center that is in a physically separated location.
+A cloud provider's data center housed in a physically separated location.
 Deploying to multiple availability zones means that an application can survive the loss of a given data center.
 Multiple availability zones make up a region.

 ### Backlog